thelebster/tg-redirect/README.md

 ```

 ## Changelog

+**March 15, 2020**
+* Use `shortnames.csv` to provide a list of short names and destinations where user will be redirected.
+Could be useful to share join links, like `joinchat/ABCDEFGHIJKLMNOPQRSYUVWXYZ` in the special format `/s/SHORT_NAME`.

 **March 8, 2020**
 * Use `whitelist.txt` to provide a list of allowed channels to make validation more strict.